Stem cell storage FAQs

 2. What is the difference between storing cord blood and cord tissue?

 Umbilical cord blood is a rich source of certain types of stem cell, including Haematopoietic Stem Cells (HSCs).
-Doctors currently use these stem cells to treat various blood cancers and immune disorders.
-They are also using tissue-forming Mesenchymal Stem Cells (MSCs) in various clinical trials, which are considered to have huge potential for regenerative therapies.
+Doctors currently use these stem cells to treat various blood cancers and immune disorders, usually with matched donor samples, such as from a sibling.
+It is also a source of a small quantity of tissue-forming Mesenchymal Stem Cells (MSCs), which are currently being investigated in clinical trials for their significant potential in regenerative therapies.

 5. How much does stem cell storage cost?